 - Clarissa and René are trained first-aid helpers — if you find someone who, say, went into shock after waking a Mac from sleep to find Windows running on it, and you don't know what to do, get one of them.

 - First-aid boxes are located in the kitchen and in the Fab Lab

-- For heart attacks, a new defibrillator is downstairs in the sports tract.
+- For heart attacks, two new defibrillator is downstairs in the sports tract.
 One is located in front of the Aula 2 and the other is downstairs in front of the sports hall.
 Both are designed to be usable by anybody (it checks ECG heart activity automatically before applying shock).